zhangkevq/bikesharing/README.md

 ### 7. Density Map of Checkouts
 Most bike checkouts appear to center around NYC downtown, fewer checkouts as you get further out
 ![Pic7](https://github.com/zhangkevq/bikesharing/blob/main/images/density_map.png)

+## Summary:

+1. Bike Repairs for 1/3 of the Citibikes need to be done during non-peak hours around 1-5 am.
+2. Male subscribers are the highest users and follow the traditional high use times of travel to and from work.
+3. Target market should be males needing transportation to work and weekend activities and push for subscribing to the services.